poppy-project/poppy-docs/en/programming/snap.md

 Snap_!_ was inspired by Scratch (a project of the Lifelong Kindergarten Group at the MIT Media Lab), but also targets both novice and more advanced users by including and expanding Scratch's features.

-Snap_!_ is open-source and it is entirely written in javascript, you can use it from the [official website](http://snap.berkeley.edu/snapsource/snap.html) but you can also use a [copy of the website](https://github.com/jmoenig/Snap--Build-Your-Own-Blocks/archive/v4.0.2.zip) in your personal computer and open the `snap.html` file in your browser.
+Snap_!_ is open-source and it is entirely written in javascript, you can use it from the [official website](http://snap.berkeley.edu/snapsource/snap.html) but you can also use a [copy of the website](https://github.com/jmoenig/Snap--Build-Your-Own-Blocks/archive/v4.0.6.zip) in your personal computer and open the `snap.html` file in your browser.

-**Note: Even if Snap_!_ use JavaScript and HTML5 which are browser independent technologies, opening blocks for Poppy robots in Snap_!_ is far faster in a web browser based on Webkit engine.
-We strongly recommend you to use [Chromium Browser](http://chromium.woolyss.com/)(which is very similar to Chrome without tracking tools), or Google Chrome.**
+> **Warning** Even if Snap_!_ use JavaScript and HTML5 which are browser independent technologies, opening blocks for Poppy robots in Snap_!_ is far faster in a web browser based on Webkit engine.
+We strongly recommend you to use [Chromium Browser](http://chromium.woolyss.com/) (which is very similar to Chrome without tracking tools), or Google Chrome.**

 ## Introduction to Snap_!_ programming